jchavarri/Flexer/README.md

 - `flexWrap`: 'wrap', 'nowrap'
 - `position`: 'relative', 'absolute'

-NOTE: `borderWidth` is not available at the moment due to conflicts with the existing `Layer` property.
+NOTE: `borderWidth` is not available for now, until I find a way to solve the conflict with the existing `Layer` property.

 ## One more thing...